 Led by long-time title-sponsor Flint Hills Resources, Fiesta de los Niños is a major annual fundraiser for Driscoll Children's Hospital.
 Each year, 100 percent of the funds raised from the event directly benefit the hospital.
-For the past 19 years, through community support of Fiesta, Driscoll has been able to develop and improve its services and programs in order to better serve the children of South Texas.
-In 2011, with more than 1,200 people in attendance, Fiesta raised $575,000 for the renovation and expansion of the Emergency Department (ED).
+For the past 21 years, through community support of Fiesta, Driscoll has been able to develop and improve its services and programs in order to better serve the children of South Texas.
+In 2012, with more than 1,400 people in attendance, Fiesta raised $600,000 for the renovation and expansion of the Emergency Department.

-Guests at Fiesta de los Niños will enjoy silent, live and bid-board auctions, a barbecue dinner and entertainment by country music artist Tracy Lawrence.
+Guests at Fiesta de los Niños will enjoy silent, live and bid-board auctions, a barbecue dinner and entertainment by country music artist Johnny Lee, singer of the 1980 hit, "Lookin' For Love."
 The program begins at 6:30 p.m. with cocktails, silent and bid-board auctions and live music by Still Crazy.

-For more information or table sponsorship, call Driscoll's Development Department at (361) 694-6405 or visit www.driscollchildrens.org/giving.
+For more information or table sponsorship, call Driscoll's Development Department at (361) 694-6405 or visit the Fiesta de los Niños page.

-What: Driscoll Children's Hospital's 20th annual Fiesta de los Niños
+What: Driscoll Children's Hospital's 21st annual Fiesta de los Niños

 When: 6:30 - 11:30 p.m., Friday, Feb.
 8